Blue in culture: Ancient

 In Egypt blue was associated with the sky and with divinity.
 The Egyptian god Amun could make his skin blue so that he could fly, invisible, across the sky.
 Blue could also protect against evil; many people around the Mediterranean still wear a blue amulet, representing the eye of God, to protect them from misfortune.
 Blue glass was manufactured in Mesopotamia and Egypt as early as 2500 BC, using the same copper ingredients as Egyptian blue pigment.
 They also added cobalt, which produced a deeper blue, the same blue produced in the Middle Ages in the stained glass windows of the cathedrals of Saint-Denis and Chartres.
 The Ishtar Gate of ancient Babylon (604–562 BC) was decorated with deep blue glazed bricks used as a background for pictures of lions, dragons and aurochs.

-The ancient Greeks classified colours by whether they were light or dark, rather than by their hue.
+The ancient Greeks classified colors by whether they were light or dark, rather than by their hue.
 The Greek word for dark blue, kyaneos, could also mean dark green, violet, black or brown.
 The ancient Greek word for a light blue, glaukos, also could mean light green, grey, or yellow.
 The Greeks imported indigo dye from India, calling it indikon.
 They used Egyptian blue in the wall paintings of Knossos, in Crete, around 2100 BC.
-It was not one of the four primary colours for Greek painting described by Pliny the Elder (red, yellow, black, and white), but nonetheless it was used as a background colour behind the friezes on Greek temples and to colour the beards of Greek statues.
+It was not one of the four primary colors for Greek painting described by Pliny the Elder (red, yellow, black, and white), but nonetheless it was used as a background color behind the friezes on Greek temples and to color the beards of Greek statues.

-The Romans also imported indigo dye, but blue was the colour of working class clothing; the nobles and rich wore white, black, red or violet.
-Blue was considered the colour of mourning, and the colour of barbarians.
+The Romans also imported indigo dye, but blue was the color of working class clothing; the nobles and rich wore white, black, red, or violet.
+Blue was considered the color of mourning and the color of barbarians.
 Julius Caesar reported that the Celts and Germans dyed their faces blue to frighten their enemies, and tinted their hair blue when they grew old.
 Nonetheless, the Romans made extensive use of blue for decoration.
 According to Vitruvius, they made dark blue pigment from indigo, and imported Egyptian blue pigment.
-The walls of Roman villas in Pompeii had frescoes of brilliant blue skies, and blue pigments were found in the shops of colour merchants.
+The walls of Roman villas in Pompeii had frescoes of brilliant blue skies, and blue pigments were found in the shops of color merchants.
 The Romans had many different words for varieties of blue, including caeruleus, caesius, glaucus, cyaneus, lividus, venetus, aerius, and ferreus, but two words, both of foreign origin, became the most enduring; blavus, from the Germanic word blau, which eventually became bleu or blue; and azureus, from the Arabic word lazaward, which became azure.